 - Precept or breech birth

 - Puncture wound of the neck or torso (or that of an artery)

 - Seizure activity (first, sustained or change in previous)

 - Symptomatic Hypotension

 - Temp > 104 degrees F or hypothermia (core temp 3.6 degrees F. below normal body temp)

 - Uncontrolled hemorrhage

-How do you manage emergency response in your setting?
+How do you manage response for man-down emergencies in your setting?
 Share your experiences in the comments section of this post.